yegor256/cactoos/README.md

 Project architect: [@victornoel](https://github.com/victornoel)

 **ATTENTION**: We're still in a very early alpha version, the API may and _will_ change frequently.
-Please, use it at your own risk, until we release version 1.0.
+Please use it at your own risk until we release version 1.0.
 You can view our progress towards this release [here](https://github.com/yegor256/cactoos/milestone/1).